nch-igm/EnFusion/README.md

 ### 3. Build the EnFusion Docker image

-Before building the image, if the user would like to use a `known fusion list`, please upload this and save it within the `SCRIPTS` directory.
-This file should be a txt file where each fusion paid (separrated by a --) is on a single line.
+#### Before building the image, if the user would like to use a `known fusion list`, please upload this and save it as `known_fusion_list.txt` in the `SCRIPTS` directory.
+This file should be a txt file where each fusion pair (gene names ordered alphabetically and genes separrated by a +) is on a single line.
 No header should be added.
-Follow example
+Follow example `known_fusion_list.txt` file (located in `SCRIPTS`)

 Navigate to the EnFusion directory and run Docker build.